-Israeli companies are generally subject to corporate tax on their taxable income at the rate of 25% for the 2016 tax year.
+Israeli companies are generally subject to corporate tax on their taxable income at the rate of 24% and 25% for the 2017 and 2016 tax years, respectively.
 However, we have established Preferred Enterprise program, which entitles us for the tax benefits described below under the heading "Corporate Tax Rate."
 These benefits result in part of our income being taxed at lower rates.
-The Preferred Enterprise tax rates in the years 2016 and 2015 were 9% in areas in Israel designated as Development Zone A and 16% elsewhere in Israel.
-For the years prior to 2014, the tax rate depended upon the percentage of our income derived at that time from the approved enterprise and privileged program.
+The Preferred Enterprise tax rates in the years 2017 and 2016 were 9% in areas in Israel designated as Development Zone A and 16% elsewhere in Israel.
 The tax benefits depended on our meeting the requirements of the approved and privileged and preferred enterprise programs and there is no assurance that we will be able to obtain such benefits.
 Other subsidiaries of ours are taxed according to the laws in their countries of incorporation and tax expenses are recorded accordingly.